rustydigg918/Sharda_Securities/docs/index.md

 - *(d) These steps would help google to take the site down or at least alert other users when they visit the link*

+### 2.3 Why doesn't GJ Lap allow you to process your USB port?
+- *(a) It's very easy to put a compiled virus into an USB(Pen drive,Hard disk etc.) and take down your entire system's data in matter of seconds*
+- *(b) Taking images shot of your entire system file tree is also possible and that too in the matter of a few minutes.*
+- *(c) So, deeply thank this IT policy for the greater good, so that it doesn't hurt you even if you mistakenly plug it in*